avonderluft/occams/README.md

 ## Compatibility

-- Install and basic functionality validated on Ruby 3.2.2. with Rails 6.1.7.4 and 7.0.6 and 7.0.6
+- Install and basic functionality validated on Ruby 3.2.2. with Rails 6.1.7.4 and 7.0.6+
 - Rails 7 is recommended, since performance is noticably better

 ## Installation